How we carry out and communicate research is changing beyond recognition.

 The Digital Academic

 We often hear that students are not prepared for this new digital world, but what about academics and those who support them?
 On the surface tools like Twitter might seem simple, but it depends on your audience and how you use it.
-So many academics have fallen foul of social media and the traditional media in general when it could have been avoided with guidance and support.
-Students and research projects can also benefit from expert guidance to ensure you have a perfect platform to launch your work.
+Academics and students can fall foul of social media and traditional media when problems could be avoided with guidance and support.
+Ultimately communicating your research should be an opportunity, not a threat or barrier.
 Not every tool works for everyone, there is no ‘one size fits all’ and my workshops are tailored to the needs of the participants and their ability.

 This is where I can help